matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### AssetManager.getStylesheetFiles
-_Defined in [Piwik/AssetManager/UIAssetFetcher/StylesheetUIAssetFetcher](https://github.com/piwik/piwik/blob/master/core/AssetManager/UIAssetFetcher/StylesheetUIAssetFetcher.php) in line [55](https://github.com/piwik/piwik/blob/master/core/AssetManager/UIAssetFetcher/StylesheetUIAssetFetcher.php#L55)_
+_Defined in [Piwik/AssetManager/UIAssetFetcher/StylesheetUIAssetFetcher](https://github.com/piwik/piwik/blob/master/core/AssetManager/UIAssetFetcher/StylesheetUIAssetFetcher.php) in line [51](https://github.com/piwik/piwik/blob/master/core/AssetManager/UIAssetFetcher/StylesheetUIAssetFetcher.php#L51)_

 Triggered when gathering the list of all stylesheets (CSS and LESS) needed by Piwik and its plugins.
 Plugins that have stylesheets should use this event to make those stylesheets load.

 Stylesheets should be placed within a **stylesheets** subdirectory in your plugin's root directory.

-_Note: While you are developing your plugin you should enable the config setting `[Debug] disable_merged_assets` so your stylesheets will be regenerated immediately after a change._

 **Example**